0xPARC/0xparc-intro-book/src/plonk.typ

   1. Both parties interpolate five polynomials $Q_* in FF_q [X]$ from the $15n$ coefficients $q_*$
     (globally known from the PLONK instance).
-  2. Penny uses @root-check to convince Victor that @plonk-gate holds for $X = omega^i$
+  2. Peggy uses @root-check to convince Victor that @plonk-gate holds for $X = omega^i$
     (that is, the left-hand side is is indeed divisible by $Z(X) := X^n-1$).
 ]